The Creative, Performing and Visual Art Awards

 Who is eligible for a Performing Artist Award?

-The students who will be considered for this award are any current full-time NC State student enrolled in an Arts NC State Music Department, Dance Program or University Theatre course and/or involved in a Music Department, Dance Program or University Theatre production or performance.
+The students who will be considered for this award are any current full-time NC State student enrolled in an Music Department, Dance Program or University Theatre course and/or involved in a Music Department, Dance Program or University Theatre production or performance.

 How are Performing Artist Award winners selected?

-Arts NC State faculty in each performing arts area (music, dance and theatre) will choose the artist who best exemplifies a high caliber of performance and artistic dedication.
+Arts NC State faculty and staff in each performing arts area (music, dance and theatre) will choose the artist who best exemplifies a high caliber of performance and artistic dedication.

 How many Performing Artist Awards are given each year?